shotaroi/employee-management-app/README.md

 - `GET /api/departments/{id}` - Get a department by ID
 - `PUT /api/departments/{id}` - Update a department
 - `DELETE /api/departments/{id}` - Delete a department

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

-## License
-This project is licensed under the MIT License.

 ## Contact
 For any inquiries, please contact [your email or GitHub profile].